Social Democratic Party (UK, 1988–1990): By-elections

-In the Richmond by-election of 1989, held in a constituency where it had an energetic branch and strong local support, the new SDP took second place behind Tory candidate William Hague, who retained the seat for his party.
+In the Richmond by-election of 1989, held in a constituency where it had an energetic branch and strong local support, the new SDP took second place behind Conservative candidate William Hague, who retained the seat for his party.
 Shortly afterwards, it contested a seat in Northern Ireland for the first time in the Upper Bann by-election.
 Previously, the SDP-Liberal Alliance had given support to the Alliance Party of Northern Ireland.
 The Liberal Democrats continued this policy in Upper Bann.
 Apart from the Conservative Party, it was, and remains, extremely rare for a party from elsewhere in Britain to contest elections in Northern Ireland.
 The SDP nominated its own candidate, despite having virtually no local organisation, and finished last with only 154 votes.

-The Bootle by-election
+Bootle by-election

 On paper, Bootle looked like fertile territory for the SDP – the local Labour Party had faced major problems with the entryist Militant tendency some years before, subsequent boundary changes had incorporated parts of the Crosby constituency into Bootle – nine years after Shirley Williams had won the party its first seat there.
 However, the party found itself unable to get any significant media attention, vital to compensate for a lack of activists at local level.

 The level of political apathy was high, and Bootle was known to be a Labour safe seat – traditionally one of Labour's safest seats nationally.
 The little media attention that the by-election attracted was focussed on a bizarre row between Labour and the Raving Loonies.
 Relations between the Labour Party and the Loonies had never been good, but they reached a new low when the Labour agent tried erroneously to have the Loony candidate, party leader Screaming Lord Sutch, arrested for breaking an electoral law that had been changed in 1987.
 He attempted to have Sutch charged with the former offence of using a public house as an election campaign headquarters.
 The main by-election headlines in the tabloid newspapers referred to "Kinnock's Killjoys" for the campaign's duration.
 In the event, when the votes were counted the SDP candidate, Jack Holmes, finished far behind the Official Monster Raving Loony Party, and the SDP suffered even worse publicity than Labour.
 Within a week of the result, Owen announced that the party's National Executive had voted to dissolve the party, saying that it could not possibly continue after finishing behind the Raving Loonies.
+The SDP formally dissolved on 3 June 1990.